-In this post Alex Ginsburg, senior specialist with more then 25 years of experience in the field of product architecture and configuration, will share his personal experience when going out on the hunt for a new vacuum cleaner and the frustration he as a customer experienced.
+In this post Alex Ginsburg, senior specialist with more then 25 years of experience in the field of modularization and configuration, will share his personal experience when going out on the hunt for a new vacuum cleaner and the frustration he as a customer experienced.
 Alex will summarize his findings and what we can learn from these companies to improve their customer experience with well-designed product configurators and guided selling techniques.

 Understanding Customer Needs

 I have been working with product development all my adult life – more than 25 years.
 All good products stem from a profound understanding of customer needs.
 To develop a perfect product, a company needs to know where, how, when, why, how often the product is used, cleaned, maintained, stored, etc.

 There are multiple tools and methods to capture customer needs and translate them to specifications containing functions, features and performance levels of the product.
 Few companies use these methods in a consistent and structured fashion, but most still manage to develop tacit knowledge within their product development teams.
 To a smaller extent they develop organizational structured knowledge in the form of target segmentation models with customer personas, check lists and other assets.
 Therefore, most companies have, if not great, at least an acceptable knowledge about their customers’ needs and have the capability to translate them into some form of product specifications.